LukeL68/esp32-tricorder/README.md

-# ESP32 Environment Data Recorder ("Tricorder")
+# ESP32 Bluetooth Environment Data Reader ("Tricorder")

 Transmits environment data (pressure, temperature, humidity) over BLE using a BME280 sensor connected to an ESP32 microcontroller via I2C.
+The NimBLE stack is used instead of the default Bluedroid stack because it supports only BLE (not Bluetooth Classic), making it more memory-efficient and requiring less code to implement.

 ### Wiring